Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Oktober 2025 05.25.45 UTC
+- WIB: Kamis, 16 Oktober 2025 06.23.33 UTC
-- WITA: Kamis, 16 Oktober 2025 06.25.45 UTC
+- WITA: Kamis, 16 Oktober 2025 07.23.33 UTC
-- WIT: Kamis, 16 Oktober 2025 07.25.45 UTC
+- WIT: Kamis, 16 Oktober 2025 08.23.33 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

 Kategori: inspirational